Dhaka: Language

-Most residents of Dhaka speak Bengali, the national language.
-Many distinctive Bengali dialects and regional languages such as Dhakaiya Kutti, Chittagonian and Sylheti are also spoken by segments of the population.
+and Dhakaiya Kutti spoken in Old Dhaka.
 English is spoken by a large segment of the population, especially for business purposes.
 The city has both Bengali and English newspapers.
 Urdu, including Dhakaiya Urdu, is spoken by members of several non-Bengali communities, including the Biharis.

 Literacy

 The literacy rate in Dhaka is also increasing quickly.
 It was estimated at 69.2% in 2001.
 The literacy rate had gone up to 74.6% by 2011 which is significantly higher than the national average of 72%.

 Religion

 Islam is the dominant religion of the city, with 19.3 million of the city's population being Muslim, and a majority belonging to the Sunni sect.
 There is also a small Shia sect, and an Ahmadiya community.
 Hinduism is the second-largest religion numbering around 1.47 million adherents.
-Smaller segments represent 1% and practice Christianity and Buddhism.
+Smaller segments represent 1% and practise Christianity and Buddhism.
 In the city proper, over 8.5 million of the 8.9 million residents are Muslims, while 320,000 are Hindu and nearly 50,000 Christian.